 - Set standards for data entry.

-- Invest in tools, such as Affinity for Salesforce, with functionality to automate and enrich data within your CRM.
+- Invest in tools, such as Affinity, with functionality to automate and enrich data within your CRM.

 * Data from Affinity’s 2024 survey of 250+ business leaders across investment banking, media and communications, real estate, professional services, healthcare, financial services, manufacturing, and enterprise technology.